DataFire/Integrations/integrations/generated/azure_azsadmin_resourcehealth/README.md

 ### ResourceHealth
 * ResourceHealth `object`: Health information related to a resource.
   * properties [ResourceHealthModel](#resourcehealthmodel)
-  * id `string`: URI of the resource.
+  * location `string`: The Azure Region where the resource lives
-  * location `string`: Location where resource is location.
+  * tags `object`: Resource tags.
-  * name `string`: Name of the resource.
+  * id `string`: Fully qualified resource Id for the resource
-  * tags `object`: List of key value pairs.
+  * name `string`: The name of the resource
-  * type `string`: Type of resource.
+  * type `string`: The type of the resource.

 ### ResourceHealthList
-* ResourceHealthList `object`: Pageable list of resource healths.
+* ResourceHealthList `object`: Pageable list of resource health objects.
   * nextLink `string`: URI to next page.
-  * value `array`: Array of of resource healths
+  * value `array`: List of resource health objects.
     * items [ResourceHealth](#resourcehealth)

 ### ResourceHealthModel
 * ResourceHealthModel `object`: Health information related to a resource.
-  * resourceDisplayName `string`: Gets or sets the resource display name.
+  * resourceDisplayName `string`: Resource display name.
-  * resourceLocation `string`: Gets or sets the resource location.
+  * resourceLocation `string`: Resource location.
-  * resourceName `string`: Gets or sets the resource name.
+  * resourceName `string`: Resource name.
-  * resourceType `string`: Gets or sets the resource type.
+  * resourceType `string`: Resource type.
-  * resourceURI `string`: Gets or sets the resource uri.
+  * resourceURI `string`: Gets or sets the resource URI.
-  * rpRegistrationId `string`: Gets or sets the resource provider registration id.
+  * rpRegistrationId `string`: Gets or sets the resource provider registration ID.
-  * usageMetrics `array`: Gets or sets the usage metrics.
+  * usageMetrics `array`: Usage metrics.
     * items `object`: Metrics of resource usage.
       * metricsValue `array`: List of usage metrics.
         * items `object`: Metrics for a source.
-          * maCounterName `string`: Name of the usage metric.
+          * maCounterName `string`: Name of the counter.
           * name `string`: Name of the usage metric.
-          * observedTimestamp `string`: Name of the usage metric.
+          * observedTimestamp `string`: Time counter was observed.
-          * sourceName `string` (values: PhysicalNode, VirtualMachine, ResourceProvider): What created the metric.
+          * sourceName `string` (values: PhysicalNode, VirtualMachine, ResourceProvider): The origin of the metric.
-          * sourceType `string`: Name of the usage metric.
+          * sourceType `string`: Type of the source.
           * unit `string` (values: One, Percentage, B, KB, MB, GB, TB): The unit of the metric.
           * value `number`: Name of the usage metric.
       * name `string`: Name of the usage metric.
   * alertSummary `object`: Summary of the alerts.
-    * criticalAlertCount `integer`: How many critical alerts this service has.
+    * criticalAlertCount `integer`: The number of critical alerts for the service.
-    * warningAlertCount `integer`: How many warning alerts this service has.
+    * warningAlertCount `integer`: The number of warning alerts for the service.
-  * healthState `string`: Gets or sets the health status.
+  * healthState `string`: Health state.
-  * namespace `string`: Gets or sets the name space.
+  * namespace `string`: Namespace of the health resource.
-  * registrationId `string`: Gets or sets the registration id.
+  * registrationId `string`: Registration ID.
-  * routePrefix `string`: Gets or sets the route prefix.
+  * routePrefix `string`: Route prefix.